-\item Beyond the uncertainty on the inner slope of the DM density profile, which by far dominates the uncertainty on capture rates, the most important contribution to systematic errors on capture-related observables actually comes from the estimate of the typical speed of DM particles in the halo.
-Regardless of the actual model, it is crucial to make sure that capture rates do account for kinematic constraints on the target of interest, whether one is considering the MW or another object.
+\item Beyond the uncertainty on the inner slope of the dark matter density profile, which by far dominates the uncertainty on capture rates, the most important contribution to systematic errors on capture-related observables actually comes from the estimate of the typical speed of dark matter particles in the halo.
+Regardless of the actual model, it is crucial to make sure that capture rates do account for kinematic constraints on the target of interest, whether one is considering the Milky Way or another object.
 This is automatically accounted for in Eddington-like models.
-Furthermore, we have shown that properties of the DM phase space, such as the anisotropy of the DM velocity tensor, also play an important part in shaping the PSDF of DM in specific ways, and can have a significant impact on subsequent observables.
+It can also be reasonably taken into account by considering a Maxwell-Boltzmann model with a velocity dispersion solution to the Jeans equation, provided the phase-space distribution function does not depart too much from a Maxwell-Boltzmann distribution due to the baryonic components, as discussed in the previous point.
+Furthermore, we have shown that properties of the dark matter phase space, such as the anisotropy of the dark matter velocity tensor, also play an important part in shaping the phase-space distribution function of dark matter in specific ways, and can have a significant impact on subsequent observables.
 In particular, we have shown that the uncertainty on the essentially unconstrained anisotropy leads to a systematic uncertainty of up to a factor 2 on capture rate predictions.

-\item Finally, an additional very important difference between predictions relying on the MB approximation and Eddington-like methods is that the latter provide full phase-space models.
+\item Finally, an additional very important difference between predictions relying on the Maxwell-Boltzmann approximation and Eddington-like methods is that the latter provide full phase-space models, whereas the former---even the Jeans model---do not.
 This allows for a rigorous assessment of whether these models correspond to stable solutions of the underlying collisionless Boltzmann equation.
-This is crucial since it determines whether the PSDF used to derive constraints from capture is physical or not, and affects the size of the associated systematic uncertainties, which can only be trusted if they are based on physical models.
+This is crucial since it determines whether the phase-space distribution function used to derive constraints from capture is physical or not, and affects the size of the associated systematic uncertainties, which can only be trusted if they are based on physical models.
 In particular, this affects significantly the size of uncertainty bands from the unknown anisotropy, since some sets of anisotropy parameters must be rejected based on stability criteria. \end{itemize}